Teaching Your Models to Understand Code via Focal Preference Alignment: Introduction

 \section{Introduction}

 Preference learning offers a promising complement to supervised fine-tuning (SFT)~\cite{DBLP:journals/corr/abs-2308-10792} for improving code generation accuracy in coding large language models (Code LLMs).
-A major challenge lies in the scarcity of high-quality preference data.
 Existing methods~\cite{DBLP:journals/corr/abs-2406-06887, zhang2025codedpo,DBLP:journals/corr/abs-2411-13611} mainly rely on unit test feedback to construct preference pairs.
 In these approaches, a Code LLM generates multiple code snippets as candidates and evaluates each against a suite of test cases.
 The snippet with the higher pass rate is considered preferred, while the one with the lower pass rate is marked as dispreferred, which forms the pair for preference learning such as Direct Preference Optimization (DPO)~\cite{DBLP:conf/nips/RafailovSMMEF23}.
-However, synthesizing preference pairs based solely on pass rate has notable limitations.
-Specifically, a snippet with a low pass rate may only require minor modifications to become correct, as errors may be isolated to specific parts of the code, as shown in Figure~\ref{fig:2}.
-Relying on full preference learning in this context can introduce noise during optimization~\cite{pal2024smaugfixingfailuremodes,DBLP:journals/corr/abs-2402-05369,DBLP:journals/corr/abs-2407-08639}.
-It not only hinders the model from learning more effective error correction patterns but also increases the risk of overfitting.
-The underlying issue is that such preference pairs cannot explicitly identify which parts of the code need to be aligned.
+However, this paradigm suffers from two critical drawbacks.
+First, constructing pairs purely on pass rate cannot guarantee high-quality labels.
+A high-pass-rate snippet may still carry subtle but crucial bugs, while a low-pass-rate snippet might need only a few modifications to become correct (as shown in Figure~\ref{fig:2}), resulting in noisy preference data.
+Second, as errors may be isolated to specific code parts, aligning entire snippets can dilute the correct signal.
+It forces the model to adjust irrelevant tokens and hinders its ability to learn more specific error patterns~\cite{pal2024smaugfixingfailuremodes,DBLP:journals/corr/abs-2402-05369,DBLP:journals/corr/abs-2407-08639}, which would increase the overfitting risk.
+The limitations call for a better framework that can pinpoint error regions and apply targeted learning to correct those precise areas.